Phineapple18/GhostSpectator_NWPluginAPI/README.md

 - gs.firearm - allows a Ghost to give themselves a firearm
 - gs.item - allows a Ghost to drop and throw items and use Particle Disruptor
 - gs.listen.dead - allows a Ghost to hear Spectators
-- gs.listen.ghost - allows a Ghost to hear other Ghosts, if they are not in proximity
+- gs.listen.ghost - allows a Ghost to hear other Ghosts via RoundSummary chat, if they are outside Proximity chat or further than certain distance
 - gs.listen.scp - allows a Ghost to hear SCPs
-- gs.noclip - allows a Ghost to have noclip enabled
+- gs.noclip - allows a Ghost to have noclip permitted
 - gs.spawn.player - allows a player to (de)spawn any player to and from Ghost
 - gs.spawn.self - allows a player to (de)spawn themselves to and from Ghost
 - gs.target - allows a player to (de)spawn their shooting target